chaosparrot/marithime_talon/README.md

 [] - Word wrap detection
 We need to find a way to deal with word wrap, meaning things being on a single line, but visually ( and most importantly, keyboard relatively ) they are on multiple lines.
 Our current Up and Down arrow key pressing does not deal with that.

-[] - Zero width space indexation selection fix
-When a zero width space indexation is used, it is possible that a current selection is removed.
-We can fix that selection afterwards so we don't have issues where content is removed unnecessarily

 [] - Add clipboard pasting insert support
 Right now it isn't possible to use clipboard pasting as a way to insert things rather than typing out the characters one by one.
 This makes the insertion slower than it could be.
 This can be done with 'Ctrl+C' and 'Ctrl+V', or 'Ctrl+Shift+C' and 'Ctrl+Shift+V' in terminals.
 Though we probably want to use `action.edit.paste()` to make it compatible with other packages.
 We do need to be aware that in terminals there is a possibility that `Remove trailing white-space when pasting` is turned on, which might cause desyncs.